jeffmerrick/typeframe/website/docs/px-88/assembly/electronics.md

 :::

-This is easy to do, no need to resolder.
+This is easy to do, no need to re-solder.
 You can use a small flathead screwdriver to gently pry up the plastic tabs on the connector and slide the wires out.
 Then just reinsert them in the correct order.

 You want it to look like this: